kiudee/cs-ranking/README.rst

 NOTE
 ****

-This repository is currently in the process of a migration from tensorflow to PyTorch.
-You should use the latest released version if you are not interested in the partial PyTorch implementation.
+This library has recently been migrated from tensorflow to PyTorch.
+The 2.0 version marks a breaking change.
+Some of the previous functionality is now unavailable and some classes behave differently.
+You can use the latest 1.x release if you are looking for the tensorflow based estimators.

 *******
 CS-Rank